SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

       waitFor: ['Build image']
     ```

-    which essentially is a basic yaml file that contains a list of steps, where each step consists of the service
+    which essentially is a basic YAML file that contains a list of steps, where each step consists of the service
     that should be used and the arguments for that service.
-In the above example we are calling the same service
+In the above example, we are calling the same service
     (`cloud-builders/docker`) with different arguments (`build` and then `push`).
 Implement such a file in your
     repository.
 Hint: if you forked the repository then you at least need to change the `<project-id>`.

-4. From the `gcp` homepage, navigate to the triggers panel:
+4. From the GCP homepage, navigate to the triggers panel:

     <figure markdown>
     ![Image](../figures/gcp_trigger_1.png){ width="800"  }